Medial Patellofemoral Ligament (MPFL) Reconstruction

 Treatment options vary based on the activity level of the patient, associated injuries, and the grade of the injury.
 Damage to the MPFL may be classified based on the location or type of injury, such as ruptures, sprains, avulsion fractures, and tears.
 Doctors may sub-classify injuries as osteochondral, ligamentous, or bony avulsion injuries.

-Patients without pieces of soft tissue, cartilage, or bone floating around in the knee, with no cartilage damage, or those with a connective tissue disease may qualify for nonsurgical options.
 Many first-time and uncomplicated injuries to the MPFL can be treated using a combination of nonsurgical treatments, such as:

 • NSAIDs for inflammation, swelling, and pain